Enter the true power and reactive power into the calculator to determine the apparent power.

 The following formula is used to calculate the apparent power of a system.

-A = Sqrt ( TP^2 + RP^2)
+A = \sqrt{TP^2 + RP^2}

-• TP is the true power (kW)
+• TP is the true (real) power (W, kW, or MW)

-• RP is the reactive power (kVAR)
+• RP is the reactive power (VAR, kVAR, or MVAR)

-• I is the impedance current
+• I is the RMS current (A)

-• Z is the impedance
+• Z is the impedance magnitude (ฮฉ)

 Apparent Power Definition